 Tell your doctor if you develop a fever.
 At high temperatures, the amount of fentanyl

 absorbed by the skin increases.
-Your doctor may need to adjust your DUROGESIC dose.
+Your doctor may need to adjust your DUROGESIC dose

 If you are about to start taking a new medicine, tell your doctor and pharmacist that

 Things you must not do

 DO NOT expose the patch to direct heat from electric blankets, heat pads, heated water

 saunas or hot spa baths while you are using DUROGESIC.
 Direct exposure to such heat

 may cause an increase in the amount of fentanyl absorbed by the skin, resulting in

-Do not give the patches to anyone else, even if their symptoms seem similar to yours.
+Do not give the patches to anyone else, even if their symptoms seem similar to yours

 Do not stop using DUROGESIC unless your doctor advises you to do so.
 If you have been

-doctor's advice, you may experience withdrawal symptoms (such as nausea, vomiting,
+doctor's advice, you may experience withdrawal symptoms such as:

 Seek your doctor's advice if you experience these symptoms.

 Things to be careful of

-contact your doctor.
+and phone triple zero (000).
 Do this even if there are no signs of discomfort or drowsiness.